funbox/phantom-lord/README.md

 ### Project root directory

 Some commands have to know the path to the project root.
-E.g. `capture` use it to create a subdirectory for screenshots.
+E.g. `capture` uses it to create a subdirectory for screenshots.

 To find the project root directory Phantom Lord uses [app-root-path](https://www.npmjs.com/package/app-root-path) lib.
-And due to [some of its features](https://www.npmjs.com/package/app-root-path#primary-method) one should not store their project in the directory named `node_modules` or somewhere in it's subdirectories.
+And due to [some of its features](https://www.npmjs.com/package/app-root-path#primary-method) one should not store their project in the directory named `node_modules` or anywhere in it's subdirectories.

 * Correct: `~/work/my-project/`.
 * Incorrect: `~/work/node_modules/my-project/`.

 ### Launching the browser

-`browser.startRemoteBrowser()` is fired automatically when `browser.open()` is evaluated and the browser has't been launched.
+`browser.startRemoteBrowser()` is fired automatically when `browser.open()` is evaluated and the browser hadn't been launched.

 However, if one will try to run any command interacting with a page before launching the browser, they will get